tiiuae/sc-mesh-secure-deployment/README.md

 The Server side authenticates nodes validating certificates based on the Elliptic Curve Integrated Encryption Scheme [(ECIES)](https://github.com/tiiuae/cryptolib)

+Initially, the client sends a requests to join the mesh network.
+This request is attached with node certificates.
+Once the server validates the certificate, it encrypts the mesh parameters and send them back to the requested node.
+The client detects the OS that is running (Ubuntu or OpenWRT) and sets the specific configuration of the mesh network.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.